Team-Pisces/capstone/README.md

 ### Plaid, JWT, Google oAuth

 Cashed useds Plaid to connect our user's bank accounts, JWT to secure all routes and google oAuth for secure external login.

-To use these features developers will need to set up environment variables in a .env file
+To use these features developers will need to set up environment variables in a .env file.
 We use the `dotenv` library to handle our environment variables.
 Please contact one of our team members to request access to the necessary keys.